Native Christians 'Heartbroken' After Historic Anglican Church Burns

 First Nations Christians spoke of being left “heartbroken” after their historic Anglican church burned to the ground amid the ongoing wave of arson attacks and statue-smashing sweeping Canada.

-Rosealene Daniels captured video footage of Gitwangak First Nations land in British Columbia being consumed by fire.
+Rosealene Daniels captured video footage of 108-year-old St Paul’s Anglican Church being consumed by fire on Gitwangak First Nations land in British Columbia being consumed by fire.
 As the fire rages, she can be heard saying: “No matter if this is just a building, it’s something that means to everybody in this village [sic],”.

 “When my children seen that they were just so heartbroken, because they have so memories in that church,” she said in comments reported by CBC News: The National.